What is the Duke of Edinburgh Award?

 Do you have the resilience to take part in the award?

-For more information check out the Official Duke of Edinburgh Website.
+For more information see our check out the Official Duke of Edinburgh Website.